 For more information about the Engineers PRODUCED in Virginia program, browse this site or contact James Groves, Engineering School Associate Dean for Online Innovation at U.Va.
 (434.924.6261 or email@example.com) or Jennifer Mauller, Engineering School Coordinator of Online Learning Communities at U.Va.
 (434.924.4051 or firstname.lastname@example.org).

-Development of the PRODUCED initiative has been financially supported by the University of Virginia, the Virginia Tobacco Indemnification Commission (grants 1699, 1931, and 2211), the National Science Foundation (DUE 0756846), and the Micron Foundation.
+Development of the PRODUCED initiative has been generously supported by the University of Virginia, the Virginia Tobacco Indemnification Commission, the National Science Foundation, and the Micron Foundation.

 Consider the Engineers PRODUCED in Virginia Program (Southwest Virginia)